 JB followed me from their triage area (where I had received more medication to stop the contractions) to the room and was immediately told he had to leave, but was welcome to stay in the hallway (because it wasn't a private room).

 I'll never forget the kindness of one of the nurses there.

 It's so late, everyone is asleep.
 Can't we let him stay with her for the night?
 She's scared.

-With three young kids at home, we decided there was nothing he could do and that he should go home to them and wait for news.
+I didn't want to let go of his hand.
+But with three young kids at home, we decided there was nothing he could do and that he should go to them and wait for news.

 I spent the next three days on strict bed rest, while being monitored for any sign that the contractions would return.
 The medication they administer to stop the contractions causes some women to have a debilitating headache.
 I was one of those women.
 But I stayed focused on the positive.
 My brother-in-law rode his bike to the hospital with magazines, socks and slippers.
 It was so good to see a familiar and concerned face.
 We had family and friends rooting for us.